 Can You Drink Wine After Botox?

-If you’re looking forward to a relaxing evening at home with a glass of wine, you might be wondering “Can I drink wine after my Botox?”.
+If you’re looking forward to a relaxing evening at home with a glass of wine, you might wonder, “Can I drink wine after my Botox?”.

-You should avoid drinking wine for at least 6 hours, and preferably 2 days after you have your Botox injections.
+You should avoid drinking wine for at least 6 hours, and preferably two days after you have your Botox injections.
 It’s best to skip the wine, at least for the first night.
-Wine is an alcoholic beverage that dries out your skin, can cause swelling and bruises at the injection sites, and it just doesn’t mix well with great Botox results.
-So, skip the wine and you’ll get the best results possible.
+Wine is an alcoholic beverage that dries out your skin, can cause swelling and bruises at the injection sites, and doesn’t mix well with great Botox results.
+So, skip the wine, and you’ll get the best results possible.

 Botox Before and After: Real Results

-Are you interested in having a Botox treatment but aren’t sure what kind of results you can achieve?
+Are you interested in a Botox treatment but need help determining what results you can achieve?
 Botox has a helpful ‘Before and After’ tool that shows you what they do for your crow’s feet, frown lines, and forehead lines.
 These are real people with results!

 The ‘Before and After’ tool has both 7-day and 30-day results.
 Find out how Botox can help you with facial wrinkles and fine lines here: